Children in the Israeli–Palestinian conflict: Gaza war

 Between February and October 2024, numerous doctors returning from Gaza reported treating or witnessing large numbers of children with single gunshot wounds to the head or chest, which they described as evidence of deliberate targeting by Israeli snipers.
 Testimonies from dozens of medical professionals supported these accounts, with several characterizing the shootings as crimes against humanity.

+In June 2026, a 94-page report by the UN Independent International Commission of Inquiry on the Occupied Palestinian Territory concluded there were reasonable grounds to determine that Israeli forces directly targeted children in Gaza using snipers and quadcopter drones.
+The inquiry also documented a widespread pattern of soldiers filming themselves mocking, weaponizing, and desecrating symbols of childhood across at least 35 instances in private homes and public spaces, which it assessed demonstrated a prevailing dehumanizing attitude enabled by a tacit acceptance among military commanders.

 Child detention

 In September 2009, after documentation emerged showing Palestinian children as young as 12 were prosecuted in adult military courts, Israel established a juvenile military court, 'the first and only juvenile military court in operation in the world.'
 Military Order 1651 establishes a maximum 6 months sentence for children aged 12–13, and 12 months for juniors aged 14–15, unless the offence involves throwing stones at persons or property with the intent to damage, in which case 10 years imprisonment is the maximum penalty.

-In one case, a 5-year-old child has been detained on allegations he threw stones in Hebron.
+In one case, a 5-year-old child had been detained on allegations he threw stones in Hebron.
 The IDF said that the boy had endangered passers-by and that soldiers only accompanied him to his parents.
 It stated that the child was not arrested and no charges were filed.

 A separate study, conducted from 2005 until 2010, was released in mid-2011 by the Jerusalem-based non-profit B'Tselem.
 The study found that the actions of the IDF potentially violated the Convention on the Rights of the Child and the Fourth Geneva Convention.

 According to a March 2013 report by the UNICEF, Israel has arrested some 7,000 Palestinian children; 18 of 27 arrested in Hebron in March 2013 were below the age of 12.
 The report was based on 400 cases documented since 2009.
 It stated that the Palestinian children who are detained by the Israeli military are subjected to "widespread, systematic and institutionalized" ill treatment in violation of international law.
 UNICEF estimated that in the West Bank, IDF and Israeli security services annually arrest around 700 youths between 12 and 17 years old.
 The report supported claims that the arrests were often made, without notice, in private homes at night.
 It reports that children are blindfolded, painfully restrained, and subjected to physical and verbal abuse while being detained, sometimes in solitary confinement.